jevontrei/JoelvonTreifeldt_T2A2/README.md

 The Patient model tracks information about patients and is directly related to Logs and Treatments.

-The following code demonstrates a model definition:
+The following code demonstrates a model and schema definition:

 ```py